qwerty-arun/Lets_learn/README.md

+# 4/6/23
+- Concept of Variable Shadowing and how does a compiler know which variables to use?
+The compiler goes from innermost to the outermost(from innermost braces, say a for loop of if statement, then a function, then it checks for global variables).
+- How do you restrict a user from changing a value of a variable.
+By using 'const', you are making the variable a "read only" object, that is, you can just use the value stored but cannot manipulate it.
+Suppose you are building an open source API, these constant variables are very important so that other users don't change the value stored in them.
+- `struct student *n1` ,how do you read this?
+What does it mean.
+-
 # 28/5/23 & 29/5/23
 - reading man pages for each and every function(in-built) in C. For example, man strcmp.
 - structures and concept of "Stack Canary Operation".